mad honey aka rhododendron honey aka deli bal

 Some species of this genus are used in Turkish and Chinese traditional medicine to treat lung, skin, muscle, gastrointestinal and metabolic diseases (Popescu R and Kopp B, 2013; Demir S, Turan I and Aliyazicioglu Y, 2016).

-In addition, the flowers and fruits of R. tomentosum and R. molle were used as analgesic, anti-inflammatory, antimicrobial, antiviral, antifungal and insecticidal potential in ancient medicine (Jesionek A and Łuczkiewicz M, 2015; Zhou SZ et al., 2017).
+In addition, the flowers and fruits of R. tomentosum and R. molle were used as analgesic, anti-inflammatory, antimicrobial, antiviral, antifungal and insecticidal agents in ancient medicine (Jesionek A and Łuczkiewicz M, 2015; Zhou SZ et al., 2017).

-Cytotoxic effects of different Rhododendron species:
+Yes.
+Here are the cytotoxic effects of different Rhododendron species:

 • Rhododendron brachycarpum leaf extracts have anticancer activity on human cancer cell lines (A549, AGS, Hep3B, MCF7) in the MTT assays (Byun KS et al., 2005)